valtix-security/terraform-provider-valtix/docs/data-sources/profile_packet_capture.md

 * `name` - (Required) Name of the Packet Capture Profile resource

 ## Attributes Reference
-* `id` - ID of the Log Packet Capture Profile resource
+* `id` - ID of the Packet Capture Profile resource